aws-samples/custom-web-experience-with-amazon-q-business/README.md

 **URL** : The Load balancer URL to access the streamlit app

-Step 2: Create an IAM Idenity Center Application
+Step 2: Create an IAM Identity Center Application
 ---------------------------------------------------------------------

 - Navigate to AWS IAM Identity Center, and add a new custom managed application.